|Title:||An Exploration of Malleable Social and Cognitive Factors Associated with Early Elementary School Students' Mathematics Achievement|

-Purpose: Individuals who have negative attitudes about mathematics are often high in mathematics anxiety.
+Purpose: The goal of this project was to explore how young students' mathematics anxiety and attitudes relate to their mathematics achievement, as well as the cognitive factors that mediate identified anxiety-achievement relations.
+In addition, the researchers explored the relation between teachers' math anxiety and students' math achievement.
+Individuals who have negative attitudes about mathematics are often high in mathematics anxiety.
 Math anxious individuals also tend to have poor math knowledge and often avoid math courses and math-related career paths.
 Thus, negative math attitudes can have an adverse effect on students' mathematics and science achievement.
-The goal of this project is to explore how young students' mathematics anxiety and attitudes relate to their mathematics achievement, as well as the cognitive factors that mediate identified anxiety-achievement relations.
-In addition, the researchers will explore the relation between teachers' math anxiety and students' math achievement.

-Project Activities: Working with first and second grade teachers and students, the researchers will conduct three studies.
-The first study will gather student and teacher data at the beginning and end of the school year to explore how students' math anxiety and attitudes relate to their math achievement.
-The study will also seek to identify cognitive factors that mediate (e.g., math problem solving strategies) this anxiety-achievement relation.
-The second study will observe teachers' identified with low or high math anxiety as they teach their students in mathematics and reading.
-The researchers will also examine code observed behavior, and explore if those behaviors are related to student achievement.
-The third study will experimentally test whether exposure to different teacher practices are associated with student math and reading anxiety, stereotypes, and math and reading performance.
+Project Activities: Working with first and second grade teachers and students, the researchers conducted three studies.
+In the first study they gathered student and teacher data at the beginning and end of the school year to explore how students' math anxiety and attitudes related to their math achievement.
+In the second study they observed teachers identified with low or high math anxiety as they taught their students in mathematics and reading.
+The researchers also observed behavior and explored if those behaviors were related to student achievement.
+In the third study they tested whether exposure to different teacher practices were associated with student math and reading anxiety, stereotypes, and math and reading performance.

-Population: The populations from which participants will be sampled will include children enrolled in first and second grade classrooms in Chicago public schools and their teachers.
-The racial makeup of Chicago public schools' students is diverse: 41 percent of students enrolled are African-American, 36 percent are Caucasian, and 19 percent are Latino.
-This diversity is reflected in family socioeconomic status as well, with 87 percent of students in 2010 eligible for free or partial reduced lunch.
-The racial breakdown of teachers is very similar to that of students with 31 percent African-American, 49 percent Caucasian, and 15 percent Latino.
+Sample: Participants sampled included children enrolled in first and second grade classrooms in Chicago public schools and their teachers.
+The racial makeup of Chicago's public school students was diverse during the study period: 41 percent of students enrolled were African American, 36 percent were Caucasian, and 19 percent were Latino.
+This diversity was reflected in family socioeconomic status as well, with 87 percent of students in 2010 eligible for free or partial reduced lunch.
+The racial breakdown of teachers was very similar to that of students, with 31 percent African American, 49 percent Caucasian, and 15 percent Latino.

-Key Measures: Primary outcome measures include direct assessments of students' math and reading anxiety, math and reading attitudes, math and reading gender attitudes, working memory, math problem solving strategies, and math and reading achievement.
-Direct assessment of teachers' math and reading anxiety, math and reading attitudes, and math and reading knowledge will also occur.
-For example, researchers will use standardized measures such as the Wechsler Intelligence Scale for Children (WISC-III) to assess working memory and the Woodcock-Johnson III (WJ-III) to assess math achievement.
-Researcher-developed measures such as a measure of math anxiety for early elementary students will be used.
-Classroom observations of mathematics and reading instruction will also be conducted.
+Key Measures: Primary outcome measures included direct assessments of students' math and reading anxiety, math and reading attitudes, math and reading gender attitudes, working memory, math problem solving strategies, and math and reading achievement.
+Researchers also conducted direct assessment of teachers' math and reading anxiety, math and reading attitudes, and math and reading knowledge.
+For example, researchers used standardized measures such as the Wechsler Intelligence Scale for Children (WISC-III) to assess working memory and the Woodcock-Johnson III (WJ-III) to assess math achievement.
+The researchers also developed a measure of math anxiety for early elementary students.
+They also observed mathematics and reading instruction in the classrooms.

-Data Analytic Strategy: Data analysis will be conducted using general linear modeling, repeated measures analysis of variance, and hierarchical linear modeling when there is a need to account for the nesting of students within teachers and schools.
+Data Analytic Strategy: The researchers analyzed the data using general linear modeling, repeated measures analysis of variance, and hierarchical linear modeling to account for the nesting of students within teachers and schools.

 Journal article, monograph, or newsletter